 Thumbnails dated July 27th, and 18th, 1938.

-Additional onboard papers can be seen under the Maiden Voyage page.
+Additional on board papers can be seen under the Maiden Voyage page.

 Die Deutsche Arbeitsfront